evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ---
-description: How to generate reports in Evidently.
+description: How to use metric presets in Evidently.
 ---

-**TL;DR:** You can start with pre-built Reports (metric presets).
-They work out of the box without additional configuration.
+**TL;DR:** Pre-built reports work out of the box without additional configuration.

 # Installation and prep